envs-net/ttbp/README.md

 entries are recorded as plaintext files in your `~/.ttbp/entries` directory.
-`ttbp` will use your selected editor to open and write files; each day is its own entry, like a diary page. at midnight for whatever timezone you've set for your user account on tilde.team, you'll get a fresh entry. if you don't write any feels on a particular day, no entries will show up there.
+`ttbp` will use your selected editor to open and write files; each day is its own entry, like a diary page. at midnight for whatever timezone you've set for your user account on envs.net, you'll get a fresh entry. if you don't write any feels on a particular day, no entries will show up there.

 when you save and quit the text editor, your entry will automatically propagate